Migration from NethService/SME Server¶

 fully configure and start the DC before executing the

 See Account providers.

 Before running NethServer in production, some considerations about the network and existing mail client configurations are required: what ports are in use, if SMTPAUTH and TLS are enabled.
-Refer to Client configuration and Special SMTP access policies sections for more informations.
+Refer to Client configuration and Special SMTP access policies sections for more information.

 In a mail server migration, the source mail server could be on production even after the backup has been done, and email messages continue to be delivered until it is taken down permanently.

 runs on the destination host and synchronizes destination mailboxes